1nf3sT/GoldRaidManager/Readme.md

   Recommend not using Gold per Deal ("Gold Log" and "Reserve (Player) Log" button under "Reserve Log" until it's properly translated.

 **Known bugs:**
+* Lua error upon looting a corpse can appear, probably due to Loot Log doesn't seem to show the text.
 * Clicking on "Instant Adv" in the Auto Advertise Tab while no message is entered, doesn't respond with an error message, outputs blank     text in chat.
-* Lua error upon looting a corpse can appear, probably due to Loot Log doesn't seem to show the text.
-* Loot log doesn't show text in window.
-Chat output still works.

 **Things to do:**
 - [x] Fix the Auto Advertise Tab